 - First, API-led everything when it comes to integration.
 See some of the points made in my blog on the Ovum Decision Matrix for Middle Ware as a Service.
 APIs are an enabler to innovation and with that, an API strategy and API Management and security are essential to innovation.
-Again, integration for the purpose of engagement.
+Again, integration is for the purpose of engagement.

 - Second, have a strong strategy around Mobility and beyond.
 Mobility is the face of the digital.
 Read a recent blog here on APIFriends.

-- Third, analytics is essential to exploit data—back to the Gartner 2018 CIO survey, “BI/analytics is in the No. 1 technology spot for 2018,” supported by the their thesis already quoted “digitalization and innovation put more emphasis on the information rather than the technology in “IT,” the CIO’s role is transforming from delivery executive to business executive—from controlling costs and re-engineering processes to driving revenue and exploiting data.
+- Third, analytics is essential to exploit data—back to the Gartner 2018 CIO survey, “BI/analytics is in the No. 1 technology spot for 2018,” supported by the thesis already quoted “digitalization and innovation put more emphasis on the information rather than the technology in “IT,” the CIO’s role is transforming from delivery executive to business executive—from controlling costs and re-engineering processes to driving revenue and exploiting data.

 - Fourth, embrace the ecosystem.
 Don’t go at it alone when it comes to innovation.
-Your ecosystem may or may not be Jeff Bezos, Warren Buffett and Jamie Dimon, but you have an ecosystem your products and services touch and can co-create with an ecosystem to disrupt.
+Your ecosystem may or may not be Jeff Bezos, Warren Buffett, and Jamie Dimon, but you have an ecosystem your products and services touch and can co-create with an ecosystem to disrupt.
 I highly recommend David Nour’s book “co-create.”

-- The IDC research on the trend of Customer Experience Networks visualizes the current state of how respondents indicate whether their customer-facing and customer information processes and systems are internally organization focused versus external customer focused as a normal distribution curve.
+- The IDC research on the trend of Customer Experience Networks visualizes the current state of how respondents indicate whether their customer-facing and customer information processes and systems are internally organization focused versus external customer-focused as a normal distribution curve.
 According to the research “IDC expects this curve to skew towards the right (externally facing) as digital transformation becomes more embedded in an enterprise culture.”
-The research further shows that leading Organizations lead with innovation in customer experience by leveraging other organization to co-create success.
+The research further shows that leading Organizations lead with innovation in customer experience by leveraging other organizations to co-create success.

 Finally, check out the IDC research, our eBook on co-create and co-innovate.